andeepittman/digitaldronecollective/index.md

 We thought the site survey, although a complex process, would be the most impactful to prototype with.
 It would ensure that we could test the central question: can we teach people the required aviation practices with a digital tool?
 To reduce the risk and take a lean approach, we needed to test with the hardest skill.
 Fortunately, the site survey is also the aviation practice with the greatest impact on safety.
 This made it an easier sell to the broader collective.

-**Problem statement:**

-How might we enable recreational drone pilots to confidently conduct their first site survey?
+> How might we enable recreational drone pilots to confidently conduct their first site survey?

 **Product goals:**